-Slash your risk of cataracts up to 30 percent with vitamin C
+Slash your risk of cataracts up to 30 percent with a simple nutritional program

-But now researchers from King’s College London have discovered an interesting link between nutrients and the prevention of cataracts.
-The results point to a greater than 30 percent reduced risk of cataract development in women whose diets were rich in foods boasting ample amounts of vitamin C.
+But a study, published in Ophthalmology, reveals an interesting link between certain nutrients and your ability to avoid cataracts.
+The results point to a greater than 30 percent reduced risk of cataract development in people eating a diet rich in foods with vitamin C.

 Preventing cataracts: Diet is more important than genetics